 10+ Best LED Grow Lights For Growing Cannabis in 2020 – Pictures, Specs, and More

 The best LED grow lights emit a full spectrum, sufficient light intensity (PPFD), and cover your entire grow space with that intense light.
 When selecting the best LED grow light, you need to ensure each of these criteria are met in order to grow the highest yielding plants.

-The first criteria, full spectrum light, can be achieved preferably with a white light spectrum, although a red and blue spectrum can suffice as well.
+The first criteria, full spectrum light, can be achieved preferably with a white light spectrum, although a red and blue spectrum works too.

 The second criteria, sufficient light intensity, is about ensuring your grow light is strong enough to provide enough light over the course of the entire day.
-You can read my whole article about DLI here.
+You can read my whole article about light intensity here.

 The third criteria, the grow light coverage area, can be determined by checking that the light intensity is sufficient enough at every point on your grow space.
-Again I refer you to my article on spectrum, PPFD and DLI.
+I also cover this in the above article on light intensity.

 Here is my up-to-date list of the best LED grow lights for cannabis growing.
 Keep reading below for the details of each light: